hyunbini/Project/README.md

 * File name - "File name submitted at the time of the project_when_subject (competition name)"

 * Commit message - "Project about Project topic"

-## OSS
-The giant function that Created among the term projects or LAB in class, it will be stored separately in a folder called "OSS". the files in the OSS folder will be updated when used during the competition or LAB or term project.